Restauranting

-Here is a handy list that outlines how to keep your restaurant kitchen spic and span.
-Some jobs should be done several times a day, while others need to only be done weekly or monthly.
+To help maintain a hygienic commercial kitchen, develop a handy list that outlines how to keep your restaurant kitchen spic and span.
+Some jobs should be done several times a day, while others need only be done weekly or monthly.
+Regular cleaning of your regular kitchen is essential for food safety and can help reduce food waste, lowering overall menu costs.

 • Brush grill between cooking red meat, poultry and fish